DoaJCBlogger/Talk32/README.md

 5. The result will be a file called talk32.exe

 #### Known issues
-- Server icons and user avatars are shown in low color
+- Emojis are shown in low color
-- Sometimes the server name in the left sidebar disappears on Windows XP
+- Random painting issues on Windows XP